richard-shan/fabRepo/docs/lessons/week8/design.md

 I named the footprint library "fab".
 I am able to use the same footprint library name as my symbol library without running into a duplicate variable name error as the two types of libraries are handled by separate and respective library managers.
 I then inputted the path to the fab.pretty folder inside my Fab library download.
 This folder contains a bunch of components and their individual \*.kicad_mod files.
 I chose "KiCAD" as the library format because I was using a \*.pretty folder which contained all the information for the footprints I was importing.

 After importing the libraries, I was ready to start designing.

+### Practice Board

+Before I designed the board that I would actually use, I went through the entire design process with a simple ATTiny412 LED board.

 To add a component in the schematic editor, I used the keyboard shortcut of ```a``` and searching for the name of the symbol.
 In this image, I am adding the symbol for the ATTiny412 chip by opening the ```Choose Symbol``` UI and searching for the ATTiny.